Does Liberalism Work Today?

-The Amazon rain forest, called the “Earth’s lungs,” generates about 20% of Earth’s oxygen.
-Farmers destroying that jungle and planting commercial crops harm everyone’s air, and oceans, and the financial gains from burning or clear cutting forest trees only go to those who harvest or destroy.
+The Amazon rain forest, called the “Earth’s lungs,” generates much of Earth’s oxygen.
+Farmers destroying that jungle and planting commercial crops harm everyone’s air, and everyone’s oceans, but the financial gains from burning or clear cutting go only to those who harvest or destroy.
 The Brazilian government’s reaction to criticism of its failure to halt the destruction is hostile and tough; it argues national sovereignty protects Brazilians’ rights to do whatever they like to jungles within their borders.
 Foreigners have no vote under national sovereignty principles on how Brazilian land is used.

 A Brazilian might tell an American that “you created the global warming problem” by burning disproportionate amounts of fossil fuels for many decades.
 High levels of consumption helped in building America’s industrial dominance and its high standard of living, and Brazilians didn’t object while it was happening.